-You have been practicing your mindfulness and meditation as best you can this year.
+The great thing about mindfulness and meditation is that you can implement it any time and anywhere.
 It keeps you calm and relaxed.
 And connects you to your inner wisdom.

-Of course you know it’s always down to you to make the choice to be present.
-However, the other kind of presents are also very welcome to keep you inspired (for Christmas or any time!)
-So here are my recommended top 10 Mindfulness Gifts:
+We all make the choice whether to be present.
+However, the other kind of presents are also very welcome!
+To keep you inspired (for Christmas or any time!) here are some ideas:

 1. Meditation Stool: Sitting on chairs is fine but if you suffer with back-ache or neck-ache, this meditation stool is a great way of keeping an upright posture more comfortably.
 You can even get fitted cushions on them too.

-2. Ayan Ultrasonic Aroma Water Diffuser, Humidifier, Ioniser and Air Purifier with Colour Changing Light.
+2. Aromatherapy Diffuser such as this Ayan Ultrasonic Aroma Water Diffuser, Humidifier, Ioniser and Air Purifier with Colour Changing Light.
 This is great for filling the room with beautiful aromas, for meditating or any time.

 Word from Yvette: There are many diffusers on the market, this happens to be the one I have and found it’s very good.

-3. Aromatherapy oils for use with your Diffuser (see 2) and for so many other uses.
+3a Aromatherapy oils for use with your Diffuser (see 2) and for so many other uses.
 Lavender is a great all-rounder.
-Other uplifting oils are Bergamot, Lime, Geranium, Cedarwood, Vetiver and Ylang ylang.
-Tea-tree can also be added to the medicinal oils like Eucalyptus and Lavender.
-Build up your own range of aromatherapy oils!
+Other uplifting oils are Bergamot, Lime, Geranium and Ylang ylang.
+Build up your own favourite aromatherapy oils!

-Word from Yvette: simple tealights are cheap and easy to use.
-Votives and holders can be special and make great gifts too.
+Word from Yvette: Votives and holders can be special and make great gifts too.
 I love my rose quartz candle holders which give off a beautiful rose-pink light when lit.
-Either way, lighting a candle before you sit to meditate can become a wonderful ritual as you set your intention to meditate and focus.

-Word from Yvette: Blankets are beautiful things, bringing comfort and warmth, and can become part of your calming ritual when you meditate.
-They can also hold good memories if you’ve bought a hand-made blanket on your travels.
+Word from Yvette: Blankets are beautiful things, bringing comfort and warmth.
+They can become part of your calming ritual when you meditate.
+They may also hold good memories if you’ve bought a hand-made blanket on your travels.